Ben Krauhaus

-Ben Carl Krauhaus (born 12 October 2004) is an English professional footballer who plays as a midfielder for club Bromley, on loan from club Brentford.
+Ben Carl Krauhaus (born 12 October 2004) is an English professional footballer who plays as an attacking midfielder for club Falkirk, on loan from club Brentford.

 Krauhaus is a product of the Charlton Athletic and Bromley academies and made his senior breakthrough with the latter club.
 He transferred to Brentford in 2024.

 Career

 Bromley

 A midfielder, Krauhaus began his youth career in the Charlton Athletic Academy.
 Following his release, he joined the Bromley academy.
 He progressed through the academy to made his first team debut in an FA Trophy match in December 2021.
 Krauhaus spent much of 2022 on loan lower down the non-League pyramid and signed his first professional contract during the 2022 off-season.
 He established himself as a regular member of the Bromley matchday squad during the second half of the 2022–23 National League season, with 11 appearances and one goal, predominantly as a substitute.

 After signing a new one-year contract, Krauhaus established himself as a virtual ever-present starter during the 2023–24 season.
 He signed a new contract in November 2023 and was voted the club's December 2023 Player of the Month.
 Krauhaus transferred out of Bromley for a club-record undisclosed fee in January 2024, but he immediately returned to the club on loan until the end of the 2023–24 season.
 A metatarsal injury suffered during Bromley's National League play-off semi-final ruled Krauhaus out of the shoot-out victory over Solihull Moors in the final, which saw the club promoted to the EFL for the first time in its history, though he still received a promotion medal.
 In recognition of his performances during the 2023–24 season, Krauhaus received the club's Young Player of the Year award.
 Krauhaus ended his spell at Hayes Lane with 64 appearances and 9 goals, with 51 appearances and 8 of those goals coming during the 2023–24 season.